 |UDP(Outgoing)||8035, 2638, 3036, 8024|

-Default Ports for the Executable Files:
+Default Ports for the Executable Files

-Here are some of the default ports that users can check while downloading the Tool that includes: 8443, 46203, 8024, 2638, 46204, 8025, 443.
+Here are some of the default ports that users can check while downloading the Tool that includes: 8443, 46203, 8024, 2638, 46204, 8025, and 443.

 |DataImporter.exeQBPOSShell.exe (v10 & higher)Eftsvr.exe (v9 &lower)DataImporter.exe||32-bit: C:\Program Files\Intuit\QuickBooks POS XX\ 64-bit: C:\Program Files (x86)\Intuit\QuickBooks POS XX\|